Lab Updates

 IAS Conference on Computational Geomechanics

+We have successfully held IAS Symposium on #Computational #Geomechanics (CG2024) at HKUST from 3-6 March 2024.
+The event gathered 65 world leaders to discuss cut-edge research and challenges on computational geomechanics.
+The four-day event was intense, stimulating, and thoroughly enjoyable, attracting 160+ audience.
+The younger generation of students and researchers felt tremendously inspired by all talks, open discussions, and critical opinions.
+We thank all speakers for being such an inspiration.
 We would also like to acknowledge the meticulous work of Nancy of IAS and the supporting team in making the event a success.
 Special thanks to our Dean, Prof Hong K. Lo, for taking time out of his busy schedule to give the opening speech.
 We wish to express our gratitude to our sponsors, including the Institute for Advanced Study, the Department of Civil and Environmental Engineering, the Global Engagement and Communications Office of The Hong Kong University of Science and Technology, and the K.C.
 Wong Education Foundation.
 The conference was supported by TC103 and TC105 of International Society for Soil Mechanics and Geotechnical Engineering (ISSMGE).
 The program also featured an award ceremony session for presenting Scott Sloan Best Paper Awards by Computers and Geotechnics, Elsevier.
 See more information on the webiste: CG2024.

 New Lab Member

 We warmly welcome two new members, Dr Deyun Liu and Dr Hao Chen, joining the Lab.
-Deyun has been appointed as VPRDO Research Assistant Professor, and Hao works with us a postdoc fellow.
+Deyun has been appointed as VPRDO Research Assistant Professor, and Hao works with us as a postdoc fellow.
 Welcome both.

 Invited online lecture at IRN Winter School